Recipe by JAN

 OK, you had me at "French".
 And "herbes de Provence".
 Not to mention the tumeric.
 I love split pea soup, and this did not disappoint.
 I prepared as written with the exception of using two medium sized potatoes, peeled and diced, and about half of the carrots called for.
 I added them in after the boil down to simmer, and just let it go for a hour and a half.
 Delicious.
 Perhaps not as "hearty" as the submitter intended, but excellent none the less!

 I made this just as written.
 The only thing we ended up tasting were the herbs.
 All the other flavors were lost.
-I'll be searching this site for another split pea soup.

 This was a really tasty pea soup.
 I had a ham bone and some leftover slices to use up and I am really glad I found this recipe.
 I did add extra veggies to it (celery) and used better than bullion chicken instead of vegetable broth (I didn't have any vegetable broth on hand).
 It was very flavorful.
 Best split pea soup I ever made!